-In response to the Staff's comment, the Company respectfully proposes to add a disclosure on PCAOB-related risk under "Item 3.
-Key Information-D. Risk Factors-Summary of Risks Factors-Risks Related to Doing Business in China" of the Form 20-F. Please see page 12 of the Annex A for the draft disclosure.
+In response to the Staff's comment, the Company respectfully proposes (i) to revise the relevant draft disclosure under "Item 3.
+Key Information-D. Risk Factors-Summary of Risks Factors-Risks Related to Doing Business in China" as set forth on page 8 of the Annex A, (ii) to relocate the proposed disclosure in response to comment 9 to the outset of Item 3 as set forth on page 8 of the Annex A.